xBimTeam/XbimWebUI/resources/tutorials/3_Eventful_building.md

         viewer.setCameraTarget(args.id);
     });

-So, let's have a look on the {@link xViewer#event:loaded loaded} event.
+So, let's have a look on the {@link Viewer#event:loaded loaded} event.
 It is the first one to occur and you are likely to use it to hide any loader images you may have used to keep users attention.
 It is also better to start animation when model is loaded already.
 However, viewer won't crash if you start it at any time.